department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-update-POA/README.md

 ## Assumptions

 - Product will use existing prefill integrations to pre-populate known information
-- Product will use new (to us) BGS or BIP endpoints as EVSS is being deprecated
+- Product will use BGS or BIP endpoints as EVSS is being deprecated
 - More as per discovery

 ## Requirements and Constraints

-- A logged in LOA3-proofed Veteran should be able to submit a 686c, and possible a 674, depending on existing functionality
+- A logged in LOA3-proofed Veteran should be able to submit a 21-22 or 21-22a.
 - Is it necessary that the forms be PDFed and uploaded to eFolder?
 Need research.
 - TODO: Add more